Image to Text (OCR)

 The tool supports 10 languages: English, Spanish, French, German, Portuguese, Italian, Chinese (Simplified), Japanese, Korean, and Arabic.
 Select the language before uploading your image for best results.

-How accurate is the text extraction?
+How accurate is the AI text extraction?

 Is my image sent to a server for processing?